cvlab-epfl/cvlab-kubernetes-guide/images/README.md

 	natsort jinja2
 ```

-Once your docker file is ready, build the image.
+Once your docker file is ready, build the image with [`docker build`](https://docs.docker.com/engine/reference/commandline/build/).
 Assuming it is in `lab-python-extra/Dockerfile`, the command is:
 ```
 docker build lab-python-extra -t ic-registry.epfl.ch/cvlab/my_user_name/something:label_name
 ```